minitage/minitage.github.io/sources/installation.txt

 Upgrading from non-minitagetool minitage installation
 ---------------------------------------------------------
-Just run the install instructions, they will bootstrap and conserve all that can be one.
+Just run the install instructions, they will bootstrap and conserve all that can be done.